navadkarsujit/navadkarsujit/README.md

 Hello!
 I'm Sujit Navadkar, a final-year BSc IT student based in Thane, India.
 I'm passionate about data science and possess a solid foundation in statistics.
 Currently seeking opportunities to apply and enhance my skills in the field.

-## 👀 I’m interested in ...
+## 🌱 I’m currently learning ...

-Exploring innovative solutions in data science, web development, and contributing to open-source projects.
-I have a keen interest in staying updated with the latest trends in technology.
+I am actively expanding my knowledge in data science, diving into advanced statistical analysis and machine learning algorithms.
+Excited about the evolving field of data science, I am committed to staying abreast of the latest advancements and applying them to real-world scenarios.

 ## 🌱 I’m currently learning ...